datameshgroup/fusion/docs/getting-started.md

 - Construct a [payment request](/docs/api-reference/fusion-cloud#payment)
 - Set [PaymentRequest.PaymentData.PaymentType](/docs/api-reference/data-model#paymenttype) to "Completion"
 - Set [PaymentRequest.PaymentTransaction.AmountsReq.RequestedAmount](/docs/api-reference/data-model#requestedamount) the completion amount.
-Must be less than or equal to `AuthorizedAmount` from the pre-authorisation
+Must be less than or equal to the `AuthorizedAmount` from the preceding pre-authorisation or top-up response
-- Set [PaymentRequest.SaleData.SaleReferenceID](/docs/api-reference/data-model#salereferenceid) to the same `SaleReferenceID` as used in the pre-authoristaion request
+- Set [PaymentRequest.SaleData.SaleReferenceID](/docs/api-reference/data-model#salereferenceid) to the same `SaleReferenceID` as used in the original pre-authoristaion request
-- Set [PaymentRequest.PaymentTransaction.OriginalPOITransaction.POITransactionID](/docs/api-reference/data-model#poitransactionid) to the value returned in [PaymentResponse.POIData.POITransactionID](/docs/api-reference/data-model#poitransactionid) from the original pre-authorisation response
+- Set [PaymentRequest.PaymentTransaction.OriginalPOITransaction.POITransactionID](/docs/api-reference/data-model#poitransactionid) to the value returned in [PaymentResponse.POIData.POITransactionID](/docs/api-reference/data-model#poitransactionid) from the preceding pre-authorisation or pre-authorisation top-up response
 - Set [PaymentRequest.PaymentInstrumentData.CardData.EntryMode](/docs/api-reference/data-model#entrymode) to "File"
 - Set [PaymentRequest.PaymentInstrumentData.CardData.PaymentToken.TokenRequestedType](/docs/api-reference/data-model#tokenrequestedtype) to "Customer"
-- Set [PaymentRequest.PaymentInstrumentData.CardData.PaymentToken.TokenValue](/docs/api-reference/data-model#paymenttoken) to the value returned in [PaymentResponse.PaymentInstrumentData.CardData.PaymentToken.TokenValue](/docs/api-reference/data-model#paymenttoken) from the original pre-authorisation response
+- Set [PaymentRequest.PaymentInstrumentData.CardData.PaymentToken.TokenValue](/docs/api-reference/data-model#paymenttoken) to the value returned in [PaymentResponse.PaymentInstrumentData.CardData.PaymentToken.TokenValue](/docs/api-reference/data-model#paymenttoken) from the preceding pre-authorisation or top-up response